Ebiroll/snowbar/README.md

 # snowbar
-Simple websocket server with some example client.
+Simple websocket server with an example websocket client.

 To build on linux,